-In East Bristol, baker Alex Poulter is creating something extra tasty for his customers thanks to a little help from Good Energy.
+In East Bristol, baker Alex Poulter is creating something extra tasty for his customers' thanks to a little help from Good Energy's 100% renewable electricity.

 First opening its doors in October 2012, the East Bristol Bakery has been supplying handmade bread and delicious treats using organic ingredients to the local community ever since.